microchip-pic-avr-solutions/avr128da48-cnano-bootloader-melody/readme.md

   1. Open the bootloader project AVR128DA48_BL.X in MPLAB X IDE.
 Right Click on AVR128DA48_BL.X and Set as Main Project.
     ![AVR128DA48_Bootloader_Project](Images/AVR128DA48_Bootloader_Project.png)

   2. Open MCC from the toolbar.
     ![MPLAB Code Configurator](Images/MCC.png)

   3. Open CLKCTRL from System module in the Project Resources tab.
 Make sure the Clock source is configured.
 In general, faster is better for more reliable communication.
     ![Clock Setting for AVR](Images/ClockSetting.PNG)

-  4. Open Bootloader8-bit driver under Libraries section in Project Resources.
+  4. Open the Bootloader8-bit driver under the Libraries section in the Project Resources tab.
 If the Bootloader driver is not available in the Project Resources, add it to the project by double clicking on it under Device Resources.
 If you cannot see the Bootloader module in the Device Resources, navigate to the library release notes and follow the steps located in the Installing MCC Melody Bootloader 8-Bit Library section.
     ![Bootloader UART Slection](Images/Bootloader%20UART%20Selection.PNG)

-  5. Open UART module and make sure USART1 is selected in UART PLIB Selector drop-down list.
+  5. Open UART module and make sure USART1 is selected from the UART PLIB Selector drop-down list.
     ![UART1 Settings for AVR Bootloader](Images/UART1_peripheral_settings.png)

   6. Open USART1_Peripheral tab from the Builder window.
 Make sure USART Receiver and USART Transmitter are enabled.